multi construction site security los angeles valley alarm solar powered pole mounted surveillance unit

 Hiring Guards for Each Site Isn't Sustainable

 Guard payroll multiplies with every new project.
-One guard working overnight shifts costs $18,000-21,600 monthly.
-Two sites need two guards at $36,000-43,200.
-Three sites require $54,000-64,800 just for overnight coverage — before adding daytime security, benefits, workers compensation, or management overhead.
+A single guard on overnight shifts costs $18,000 to $21,600 monthly.
+That's two sites at $36,000 to $43,200.
+Three sites pushes overnight coverage alone to $54,000 to $64,800, and that's before daytime security, benefits, workers compensation, or management overhead.

 Scheduling becomes a logistics nightmare.
 Guards call in sick, creating last-minute coverage gaps.
 Overtime costs spike when replacements aren't available.
 Different sites have different shift requirements based on neighborhood crime patterns.
 Managing this across multiple locations drains time you should spend managing actual construction.